Ressentiment (book): Essential structures of Ressentiment proper: "pathological ressentiment"

-In spite of this decidedly negative direction, "the ressentiment-subject is continuously 'plagued' by those distractions of unattainable values in that he emotionally replaces them with disvalues issuing forth from his impotence.
+In spite of this decidedly negative direction, "the ressentiment-subject is continuously 'plagued' by those distractions of unattainable values in that they emotionally replace them with disvalues issuing forth from their impotence.
 In the background of such an illusory and self-deceiving over-turning of positive values with illusory negative valuations there still remains transparency of the true objective order of values and their ranks."
-Hence, the demands of Value-Delusion manifest in what we commonly refer to as a superiority complex, i.e., arrogance, hubris, hypocrisy, employment of double standards, denial, revenge, and self-projection of one's own negative qualities onto the opposition.
+Hence, the demands of Value-Delusion manifest in what we commonly refer to as a superiority complex, i.e., arrogance, hubris, hypocrisy, employment of double standards, denial, revenge, and self-projection of one's own negative qualities on to the opposition.

 Correspondingly, negative feeling states suggest the absence, repudiation or flight from positive values.
 But nonetheless, negative values do not stand on their own intrinsic merit: they always refer back in some way to correspondingly positive values.
 Emotionally, Value Delusion turns happiness to sadness, compassion to hate, hope to despair, self-respect to shame, love and acceptance to rejection (or worse, competition), resolve to dread, and so on down throughout the human emotional strata.
 Delusion is essential for the Ressentiment-imbued person in order to maintain any semblance of mental homeostasis.